endlesspint8/endlesspint8.github.io/testing/2016-10-28-whole-foods-trader-joes-beer.md

 twitimg: pic.twitter.com/Kmm6NGhFeB
 ---

+<iframe width="100%" height="520" frameborder="0" src="https://endlesspint8.carto.com/viz/9bb87bba-9c19-11e6-b223-0e3ebc282e83/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ## Grab a Roadie

 Craft beer is here, hooray.
-There are more breweries and styles than ever before.
+There are more breweries and styles (http://endlesspint.com/2016-10-10-beer-introductions-1/) than ever before.
 Taste has won over mass produced piss and we may all rest easy now.
 Not so fast.
 While we may be experiencing a Golden Age in beer consumer options there is no guarantee these days are here to last.
 With more options come more challenges, opportunities, and developments.

 * **Challenges**: more breweries, more competition, more difficult to be noticed in the market.
 * **Opportunities**: breweries are supplementing their revenue with on-premise sales at the brewery itself (own-premise (http://goodbeerhunting.com/blog/2016/10/2/i-want-you-to-want-me-examining-the-own-premise-revolution)), which offer a giant boost to their bottom line but may result in more competition for your favorite local pub.